 Emily Davison was born in 1872 in Greenwich, London.

-We plan to name our latest development after this passionate and determined local suffragette.
+We plan to name our Greenwich development after this passionate and determined local suffragette.

 Who Was Emily Davison?